jaredweinfurtner/docs-project-layout/docs/README.md

 This is the only thing you need to copy & configure into your own project.
 Simply set the properties listed at the top for your particular project:

+### `/source/requirements.txt`

+This is only needed if you intend on using [readthedocs.org](https://readthedocs.org/) to host your documentation.
+It tells the build process which pyhon dependencies to install.

 ```shell
 # -- Project information -----------------------------------------------------